0xZuk0/matrix/_posts/2020-08-22-Classified1-Writup.md

 > **NOTE** : If the exploit doesn't word execute it multiple time.

 Thanks for reading this post.
-If you think that something is missing or you didn't get it please feel free to email ne at `cyber.antiru@gmail.com`.
+If you think that something is missing or you didn't get it please feel free to email me at `cyber.antiru@gmail.com`.

 So Keep Hacking and see you in another post.